 GoodReader Main Screen Controls

-Here is a guide explaining what each icon does on GoodReader
+Here is a quick guide explaining what each button on the main screen of GoodReader does:

 Top Left Corner:

 Tap on one of the parent folders to open it.
 Alternatively, you can swipe the left edge of the screen to go up the file hierarchy level by level.